Powerlearnproject/se-day1-assignment-Ayoola-kehinde/README.md

 #Part 1: Introduction to Software Engineering

 Explain what software engineering is and discuss its importance in the technology industry.
+Software engineering is the disciplined approach to designing, developing, testing, and maintaining software systems.
+It involves applying engineering principles and practices to create reliable, efficient, and scalable software solutions that meet user needs and business requirements.
+This field combines aspects of computer science, project management, and quality assurance to ensure that software is built systematically, cost-effectively, and in a way that it can be maintained and enhanced over time. software engineering is vital to the technology industry because it provides solutions to problems in a scalable way.

 Identify and describe at least three key milestones in the evolution of software engineering.
+*Changing requirements:requirements may change in the middle of a project that's being developed, thereby leading to scope creep and project delays.
+*Tight deadlines:Tight delivery date may lead to rushed project and can cause the developers to compromise on standards *Technical debts:shortcuts,suboptimal solutions can impede future projects and lead to high cost of projects.

 List and briefly explain the phases of the Software Development Life Cycle.